Limestone County teen battling rare disease gets life-changing treatment - NewsBreak

 “The only other possible treatment was spinal cord injections which is very risky, obviously,” says Byrd.

 SMA is a severe progressive neuromuscular disease that weakens the muscles.
 Logan had little to no treatment as a child and was wheelchair-bound at 4 years old.
-But he’s now in college and has big goals and dreams.Dr.
-Linda Farmer, East Alabama’s beloved Oncologist, has passed away
+But he’s now in college and has big goals and dreams.Local therapist uses psychedelic therapy as new tool to treat mental illness

 “It’s been difficult over the years, no doubt.
 Having to deal with treatment over the years.. and certain things weren’t accessible, but being able to have something that will help me further my education and be able to help others I think is really a blessing,” says Byrd.